VitorCoelho/web-scrapper-w-navigation/README.md

 ## Features

-- Navigates through each company URL on anapp.org.br and extracts relevant information.
+- Navigates through each company URL on the URL and extracts relevant information.
 - Collects data such as company name, address, city, state, postal code, phone number, email, and website.
 - Saves the extracted data to a CSV file for further analysis.